lhcb/second-analysis-steps/simulation.md

 Gauss-Job.py
 ```

-This would take 5 to 10 minutes due to the detector simulation, which can be turned off by adding `'$GAUSSOPTS/GenStandAlone.py'` as one of the options files.
+This would take 5 to 10 minutes due to the detector simulation, which can be turned off by adding `'$GAUSSOPTS/GenStandAlone.py'` as one of the option files.

 # Setting up a new Decay